AaronStearns/funhouse/README.md

 At first glance of the raw frequencies, it would appear that when the spider is *not* working and the sound *is* working, a lot of people buy tickets.
 This might be because the spider has a physical presence whether it is working or not, but the sound must be working in order to be heard.

-However, it can also be seen that almost the exact same number of people (80 vs 81) DON'T buy tickets when the spider is working and the sound is not.
+However, it can also be seen that almost the exact same number of people (80 vs 81) DON'T buy tickets when the spider is not working and the sound is.

-The hidden gem in this table seems to be that when both the spider and sound *are* working, the overwhelming majority of people in attendance will purchase premium tickets to the funhouse (raw frequency 52 purchases vs 12 non-purchases), and when neither device is working, the overwhelming majority do *not* buy funhouse tickets (raw frequency 17 purchases vs 45 non-purchases)
+The main takeaway in this table seems to be that when both the spider and sound *are* working, the overwhelming majority of people in attendance will purchase premium tickets to the funhouse (raw frequency 52 purchases vs 12 non-purchases), and when neither device is working, the overwhelming majority do *not* buy funhouse tickets (raw frequency 17 purchases vs 45 non-purchases).
+At the same time, when one device is working and the other isn't, the frequency of ticket purchase and non-purchase are nearly identical.

 If the carnival is gearing up for its busy season, where presumably far more than 314 attendees will be present in a month, it might be wise to consider repairing both devices.
 To be more certain, I have calculated the conditional probabilities of ticket purchase likelihood given the working state of the spider and sound using the Naive Bayes formula.